meghav93/Robocon-2014/ReadMe.txt

-Open Robocon.ino to open all tabs at once.
+Open child.ino to open all tabs at once.